 What Is the Difference between Fractional CO2 Laser and Microneedling?

-Micro-needling is another excellent anti-ageing treatment choice.
+Micro-needling is another excellent anti-aging treatment choice.
 During both procedures, tiny channels are introduced into the skin at controlled depth and intervals, spaced with untreated skin in-between.
-This is done by mechanical action of small needles in Microneedling, or laser beams in Fractional laser treatment.
+This is done by the mechanical action of small needles in Microneedling, or laser beams in Fractional laser treatment.
 However, the generated heat during Fractional laser treatment will coagulate and stop bleeding, which can allow your clinician to deliver higher levels of therapeutic energy.
-As a result, Fractional CO2 laser can be a more effective treatment, but it can also have a longer downtime and healing period.
+As a result, the Fractional CO2 laser can be a more effective treatment, but it can also have a longer downtime and healing period.
 These and other treatment options will be discussed with you during a complimentary consultation.

 What Is the Difference between Various CO2 Lasers?

-As previously indicated, CO2 laser is known by many brand names such as Cortex , Fraxel, Fractional, ProFractional, eMax / eLaser Matrix, Pixel CO2, SmartXide, UltraPulse, Affirm CO2, eCO2 and more.
+As previously indicated, the CO2 laser is known by many brand names such as Cortex, Fraxel, Fractional, ProFractional, eMax / eLaser Matrix, Pixel CO2, SmartXide, UltraPulse, Affirm CO2, eCO2 and more.
 To be legally marketed in the U.S., all these devices must be thoroughly tested and verified to be safe and effective and be approved (cleared) by the FDA.
 Clinical studies are performed to show that each device is equivalent to others and capable of providing the intended treatment and results.
 All these devices share the common source and type of laser – carbon dioxide laser – and are capable of providing effective skin rejuvenation.
 At Amoderm, we only use FDA-approved (cleared) medical CO2 lasers for your treatment.